2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Compatibility results

-The second compatibility result involving quadratic twists is more subtle.
-That such a compatibility result should exist for elliptic curves is discussed in the original paper \cite{MR664648} of Kramer and Tunnell (remark following Proposition 3.3) and is proved (again for elliptic curves) by Klagsbrun, Mazur and Rubin \cite[Lemma 5.6]{MR3043582}.
-To motivate the statement, fix a non-archimedean local field $K$ (the archimedean case is not relevant here as the compatibility relation involves multiple quadratic extensions) and (distinct) quadratic extensions $L_1/K$ and $L_2/K$.
-Let $L_3/K$ be the third quadratic subextension of $L_1L_2/K$. \Cref{Kramer Tunnell} for $J/K$ and the extensions $L_1/K$ and $L_2/K$ is the assertion that
+The second compatibility result involving quadratic twist is more subtle.
+That such a compatibility result should exist for elliptic curves was discussed in the original paper of Kramer and Tunnell \cite[remark following Proposition 3.3]{MR664648} and the result was later proven (again for elliptic curves) by Klagsbrun, Mazur and Rubin \cite[Lemma 5.6]{MR3043582}.
+The key step in that proof is to establish the following congruence.
+In order to state it, fix distinct quadratic extensions $L_1/K$ and $L_2/K$, and denote by $L_3/K$ the third quadratic subextension of $L_1L_2/K$.